I got the biggest kick out of watching the children make their handprint fall trees today!

 Here are some of our finished masterpieces!!

-Are these beautiful or what??This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Are these beautiful or what??This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!